gletort/Morphoe/README.md

 python path_to_Morphoe_src_folder/eon.py
 ```

-# References
+## References

-Refer to our initial publication [Zilliox, Letort et al. 2025](https://www.cell.com/iscience/fulltext/S2589-0042(25)01659-1) and last article (Demont, et al. 2025) for more details about the model.
+Refer to our initial publication [Zilliox, Letort et al. 2025](https://www.cell.com/iscience/fulltext/S2589-0042(25)01659-1) for more details about the model.
+Refer to our protocol (Demont, et al. 2025) for more details about its usage.
 If you use this code or part of this code, please cite our publication or/and this repository.

 ## License